hl-valdemar/honeylang/README.md

 Comparator :: @func(a: i32, i32) i32  # second param unnamed
 ```

-When assigning a function to a typed variable, only the types must match—the
-function's actual parameter names are irrelevant:
+When assigning a function to a typed variable, only the types must match — the function's actual parameter names are irrelevant:

 ```honey
 AreaFunc :: @func(width: i32, height: i32) i32